Bond Life Sciences Center Policies for use of Greenhouses & Growth Chamber Space

 Use of Greenhouse Facilities and Sanitation

 1. General Cleanliness - All users of the LSC PGF are expected to observe good housekeeping rules by returning equipment and unused supplies to proper storage areas and by cooperating in keeping the facilities clean and orderly.
 Sound sanitation practices are necessary to reduce, if not eliminate, disease and insect problems.
 Bench tops, floors and drains should be kept clean of plant/soil debris at all times.
 Brooms/dust pans are provided for daily use.
-Please contact Rich Wilman when you wish to use the power washer and he will place it in your greenhouse room.
+Please contact Richard Martin when you wish to use the power washer and he will place it in your greenhouse room.
 Reminder – any debris cleaned off of these areas must be autoclaved if you are growing transgenic plants in your space.

 2. Tools/Containers - Use clean, sterile containers and tools.
 Avoid putting plant material, containers, or tools on the floor or other "contaminated" surface.
 The floor is not a desirable work area.
 All used pots and containers should cleaned/sterilized immediately and returned to proper storage areas.